* By Sherwood Ross *

 (Sherwood Ross is a media consultant to the Massachusetts School of Law.
 Reach him at firstname.lastname@example.org).

-Posted by Bob Higgins on Apr 28 2010, With 0 Reads, Filed under Politics.
+Posted by GPD on April 28, 2010, With 432 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.